Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: Loss Function Statistics and the Barren Plateau Phenomenon

 \section{Loss Function Statistics and the Barren Plateau Phenomenon}

-In this section, we study the asymptotic behavior of the variance of the loss function for QAOA circuits with a mixer Hamiltonian of type $\mathcal{G}_{M}$.
-Understanding this variance is crucial for analyzing the occurrence of barren plateaus in the optimization landscape.
+In this section, we investigate the asymptotic behavior of the variance of the loss function for QAOA circuits with a mixer Hamiltonian of type $G_{M}$.
+Analyzing this variance is essential for understanding the emergence of barren plateaus in the optimization landscape \cite{larocca2025barren, RBSKMLC}.

+Recall that the \emph{loss function} in QAOA is defined as the expectation value of the problem Hamiltonian $H_P$ with respect to the parametrized quantum state: